 - A letter of nomination from the Graduate Program Director (GPD).
 If there is a conflict, the Department Chair can provide this nomination letter in lieu of the GPD.

-- A short summary of the nominee's status as a graduate student (e.g., date of admission, year of study, date of advancement to candidacy, expected date of completion of the doctoral degree).
+- A short summary of the nominee's status as a graduate student.
+This should include the date of admission, year of study, date of advancement to candidacy, and expected date of completion of the doctoral degree.

-- Letters of recommendation from (1) the student's advisor, (2) Department Chair, and (3) another program faculty member.
+- Letters of support from (1) the student's advisor, (2) Department Chair, and (3) another program faculty member.